-The revision log also provides a RSS feed to monitor the changes.
-To subscribe to a RSS feed for a file or directory, open its revision log in the browser and click the orange 'XML' icon at the bottom of the page.
-For more information on RSS support in Trac, see TracRss.

-See also: TracBrowser, TracChangeset, TracGuide
+anges.
+To subscribe to a RSS feed for a file or directory, open its revision log in the browse nd click the orange 'XML' icon at the bottom of the page.
+Fo or more information on RSS support in Trac, see TracRss .
+See also: TracBrowser , TracChangeset , TracGuide